nichtsam/nvim/README.md

 ## TODO
 - organize "## General Structure" a bit more.
 - sometime warns "Client 1 quit with exit code 0 and signal 6", what?
-- might need to integrate lsp-zero with null-ls, not sure.
+- keep an eye on `lsp-zero`'s integration with `null-ls`.
 - maybe add some cmp source, cmp-cmdline for one.
+- Autopair for tags isn' working.